-This course, taught by a male faculty member, includes a study of the male temperament and personality.
+This course, taught by a male faculty member, includes a study of the male temperament and One semester, two hours personality.
 HO 311 How to Rear Teenagers

 A detailed study of the parent-teen relationship includes such topics as schedule, communication, love, punishment, discipline, and schooling, as well as the preparation of teenagers for adulthood.
-One semester, two hours

-HO 312 How to Schedule Your Time
+One semester, two hours HO 312 How to Schedule Your Time

-The study of the day-to-day aspects of house-keeping and living by schedule to accomplish a variety of tasks, including basic instruction in housekeeping, cleaning, ironing, and household responsibilities.
+The study of the day-to-day aspects of housekeeping and living by schedule to accomplish a variety of tasks, including basic instruction in housekeeping, cleaning, ironing, and household responsibilities.

-HO 313 Nutrition and Cooking with Health Food
+One semester, two hours HO 313 Nutrition and Cooking with Health Food